skeeto/skeeto.github.com/_posts/2019-11-15-Infectious-Executable-Stacks.markdown

 a single object file fails to do this, then the final program gets an executable stack.

-No only does one contaminated object file infects the binary, everything dynamically linked with it *also* gets an executable stack.
+Not only does one contaminated object file infect the binary, everything dynamically linked with it *also* gets an executable stack.
 Entire processes are infected!
+This occurs even via `dlopen()`, where the stack is dynamically made executable to accomodate the new shared object.

 I've been bit myself.
 In [*Baking Data with Serialization*][bake] I did it completely by accident, and I didn't notice my mistake until three